10 Best Things to Do in San Diego, California

 For the Adventurous: Stand-up paddleboarding – Surfers may make it look easy, but for a shorter learning curve, try stand-up paddleboarding, which has been described as “surfing yoga.”
 Mission Bay Aquatic Center will give you a lesson and tour on Mission Bay, while Everyday California rents stand-up paddleboards for exploring the marine sanctuary, where you can spot bat rays, rockfish, and (harmless) leopard sharks.

 San Diego is fairly freeway-centric, but for a short stay, you can get around with a mix of cabs, downtown trolleys, and the Coaster commuter train.
-For quick jaunts, consider car2go, where you can pick up a two-seater smart car on a city street and then park it nearly anywhere in the generously wide “home area.”
-It costs $35 to register, and up to $14 an hour, with parking and insurance already included.
+For quick jaunts, consider Zipcar, where you can pick up a car in designated spots around the city and then park it in another designated spot when you're done.
+It costs $25 to register, and $9.50 an hour, with gas and insurance already included.

 Lego is a registered trademark of the Lego Group.